toxholm/UWMadisonPGSC-PD/README.md

 ### Session 7: How to Get the Most out of Academic Articles

-__When and Where:__ TBD
+__When and Where:__ February 20, 2020; 2:30-3:30; Room 5310, Chamberlin Hall

-__Overview:__ A special seminar aimed at people getting started in research.
-We'll cover how to approach and work your way through dense articles, as well as articles outside of your field.
+__Overview:__ Getting all the information out of a dense academic article is a challenge no matter what point you're at in your physics career.
+Even if you're reading a paper very close to your field, language, figures, and presentation style can act as barriers to understanding the take-home message of the work.
+I'll cover strategies for approaching articles geared towards overcoming these barriers.
+You'll improve your research efficiency by being able to interpret the motivations, methods, results, and implications of an article after a 5-minute read.

-__Speaker:__ TBD
+__Speaker:__ Alex Pizzuto

 ---

+### Session 8: Vroom Vroom How to Make Your Code Fast

+__When and Where__: March 5, 2020; 2:30-3:30; Room 5310, Chamberlin Hall

+__Overview:__ Knowing how to write efficient code can make your life much easier, but also will make you a more attractive job candidate.
+We'll discuss what makes code slow, how to profile your code, parallelization, and modules for speeding up your workflow.

+__Speaker:__ Rob Morgan

+---

-### Session 8: Tell Me About Your Research!
+### Session 9: Tell Me About Your Research!

-__When and Where:__ TBD
+__When and Where:__ March 19, 2020; 2:30-3:30; Room 5310, Chamberlin Hall

 __Overview:__ We'll discuss the most successful ways of communicating your research to non-expert and non-science audiences.
 Learn tips and tricks for presenting what you do to anyone in the world.

-__Speaker:__ Sarah Perdue
+__Speakers:__ Sarah Perdue and Madeleine O'Keefe

 ---

-### Session 9: Vroom Vroom How to Make Your Code Fast
+### Session 10: Version Control: How to Git Good

-__When and Where__: If time permits

-__Overview:__ Knowing how to write efficient code can make your life much easier, but also will make you a more attractive job candidate.
-We'll discuss what makes code slow, how to profile your code, parallelization, and modules for speeding up your workflow.
+__When and Where:__ April 2, 2020; 2:30-3:30; Room 5310, Chamberlin Hall

+__Overview__: Version control is a great method for documenting your progress while avoiding mistakes and backing up your work.
+We'll focus mainly on `git`, and you'll learn the essentials for maintining code repositories, tracking changes in papers, and more all while avoiding the dense and scary stuff.

-__Speaker:__ TBD
+__Speaker:__ Rob Morgan

----
+___

-### Session 10: LinkedIn
+### Session 11: LinkedIn

 __When and Where:__ TBD

 __Overview:__ Learn how to get started with LinkedIn and how to make your page stand out.
 You'll also learn how to use networking and job search features of LinkedIn.
 This seminar will be brought to you by the Career Services Department.

-__Speaker:__ TBD
+__Speaker:__ Michelle Holland and Career Services

 ---

-### Session 11: Version Control: How to Git Good

-__When and Where:__ TBD

-__Overview__: Version control is a great method for documenting your progress while avoiding mistakes and backing up your work.
-We'll focus mainly on `git`, and you'll learn the essentials for maintining code repositories, tracking changes in papers, and more all while avoiding the dense and scary stuff.

-__Speaker:__ TBD

----

-### Session 12: Google 2.0: Building a Resume for Industry Jobs
+### Session 12: Okay, Google: Help Me with My Resume

-__When and Where:__ TBD
+__When and Where:__ April 30, 2020; 2:30-3:30; Room 5310, Chamberlin Hall

 __Overview:__ TBD